 These partnerships reduce food waste while reinvesting critical resources in our area economy.
 Next, we use these fresh fruits and vegetables to provide DC children with access to nutritious food throughout the day, through the four prongs of Healthy Futures:

-We prepare nearly 5,000 healthy, scratch-cooked breakfasts, lunches, and dinners each day for 2,000 low-income children enrolled at 10 DC schools.
+- Schools - We prepare nearly 6,300 healthy, scratch-cooked breakfasts, lunches, and dinners each day for 2,600 low-income children enrolled at 10 DC public and private schools.

-We provide quality meals, snacks, and nutrition education to 40 after-school programs and summer camps for low-income youth.
+- Youth Programs - We provide quality meals, snacks, and nutrition education to 32 after-school programs and summer camps for low-income youth.

-We distribute fresh produce and nutritious snacks to corner stores in DC’s ‘food deserts’ – low income communities where healthy food access is limited.
+- Corner Stores - We distribute fresh produce and nutritious snacks to 68 corner stores in DC’s ‘food deserts’ – low income communities where healthy food access is limited.
 Thanks to us, children looking for affordable, easy-to-eat snacks can now choose trail mix and hand fruit over candy and chips.

 And each Healthy Futures initiative creates good jobs for formerly unemployed, at-risk DC residents who graduated from DC Central Kitchen’s Culinary Job Training program and now support themselves while giving back to their community.